top of page

 STAG Task Forces

-STAG currently has three task forces TF1, TF2 and TF3 which are looking to provide guidance and propose specifications for emerging smart transport solutions and solutions which benefit from greater collaboration.
+STAG currently has four task forces TF1, TF2, TF3 and TF4 which are looking to provide guidance and propose specifications for emerging smart transport solutions and solutions which benefit from greater collaboration.
 Task Forces Consist of Members of STAG alongside other leading experts in the specific field.

 Working on Train